docker/docs/docker-hub/dsos-program.md

 - Verified Docker-Sponsored Open Source badge
 - Insights and analytics
-- Vulnerability scanning
+- Vulnerability analysis
 - Removal of rate limiting for developers
 - Improved discoverability on Docker Hub

-These benefits are valid for one year and you can renew if your project still meets the program requirements.
+These benefits are valid for one year and you can renew annually if your project still meets the program requirements.
 Program members, and all users pulling public images from your project namespace get access to unlimited pulls and unlimited egress.

 ### Verified Docker-Sponsored Open Source badge